alco-company/mortimer-bellis/WORKLOG.md

 * this is probably not necessary: format.turbo_stream { render turbo_stream: turbo_stream.remove(dom_id(@resource)) }
 * pwa-installation.js + joy of rails
 * make allow notifications stick on client - for ever
+* update time on active t/m's
+* allow edit on t/m's - they fail when started with play in production
+* customers show up double in lookup?
+* scroll the menu on mobile
+*

 ## 28/11/2024